lucat1/swe-infra/README.md

 # swe-infra

-Setup GitLab, Jenkins, SonarQube, Mattermost and Taiga.
+Setup GitLab, SonarQube, Mattermost, Taiga (and optionally Jenkins).

 You need root access to a server with Debian via SSH.